A reverse-chronological running list of published and scheduled short fiction, with links as available.

 The phone rang.
 Not the landline, which would actually ring, but Liam’s mobile, heralding the call with the chorus of a tune he no longer liked but hadn’t got around to replacing.
 He didn’t hear it often enough to be reminded.
 Liam’s brand of magical thinking made him believe his personal phone wouldn’t ring if it wasn’t on his person, outside the house, and he invariably set it to vibrate instead before putting it in his pocket.
 But the only person who ever had cause to call him, his dad, insisted the sound be turned on any time Liam set it down and walked away—it had become so habitual he didn’t even realize he did it.

 Second in a projected series of seven suburban-fantasy short stories about a fairy raised by humans in contemporary Massachusetts, following “Liam and the Wild Fairy” (below, 2010).
 First published in issue 10 of Icarus: The Magazine of Gay Speculative Fiction, Fall 2011.
+Revised version incorporated into the novel That Door Is a Mischief, forthcoming from Lethe Press, September 2014.

 CAPTAIN OF THE WORLD